 Symptoms of a disc extrusion may be hard to identify because the discomfort is often referred pain, which is pain that occurs in a region of the body that’s different from the actual site of the condition.

 Below is a brief description of how an extruded disc in the neck or back can cause referred pain in the extremities:

-- Extrusion – due to degeneration or injury, the outer wall of an intervertebral disc tears and the inner disc material extrudes into the spinal canal.
-This can lead to nerve compression.
-The primary cause of disc extrusion is degeneration associated with the aging proces and therefore cannot always be prevented.
+- Extrusion — This is due to degeneration or injury, when the outer wall of a spinal disc tears and the inner disc material extrudes into the spinal canal.
+This extrusion can lead to nerve compression.
+The primary cause of disc extrusion is degeneration associated with the natural aging process, which cannot always be prevented.

-- Compression – the extruded inner disc material compresses nearby spinal nerves.
-These nerves are in charge of sending sensory and motor signals to a variety of locations throughout the body, including the arms, hands, legs, and feet.
+- Compression — This occurs when the extruded inner disc material compresses nearby spinal nerves.
+These nerves are responsible for sending sensory and motor signals throughout the body, including the arms, hands, legs and feet.
 A compressed nerve will send a distress signal to the brain.

-- Pain – the brain interprets signals from the compressed nerve and tells the regions of the body innervated by that compressed nerve to react accordingly.
-Mild nerve compression can cause radiating pain, while prolonged, severe nerve compression can cause disc extrusion symptoms of weakness, tingling, numbness, or muscle atrophy.
+- Pain — You feel pain when the brain interprets signals from the compressed nerve and tells the affected regions of the body to react accordingly.
+Mild nerve compression can cause radiating pain, while prolonged, severe nerve compression can cause the nerve to fail, leading to disc extrusion symptoms of weakness, tingling, numbness or muscle atrophy.

 For many people who experience a disc extrusion, surgery may not be required to achieve lasting pain relief.
 If you have a disc extrusion, you may be able to find relief using nonsurgical treatment.